Elektra

 Iréne Theorin | Electra

-Violetta Urmana | Clytemnestra
+Violeta Urmana | Clytemnestra

 Simone Schneider | Chrysothemis

-Paweł Konik | Orest
+Paweł Konik |Orest

 Cornelius Meister | direction